-Because of the explosion in interest in using sign vinyl for interior decor, we humbly present this beginners guide to interior wall graphics.
+Anyone who’s been in a craft store or visited Etsy.com recently knows that interior wall graphics are big business.
+Because of this explosion in interest in using sign vinyl for interior decor, we humbly present this updated basic guide to interior wall graphics.

 Why do we need a special guide for wall graphics?